markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 git checkout -b feature/hero-text
 ```
 Please take notice that this made an exact copy of the `develop` branch including the newly created `README.md` file.
-As soon as we starting to work and commit in the feature branch these versions will begin to diverge.
+As soon as we start to work and commit in the feature branch these versions will begin to diverge.

 ![Git Feature Branch](assets/lesson-1/910-integrated-terminal-vs-code.png)
 Notice how the `git branch` is used to verify the active branch.